 William Herschel Biography (Wikipedia)

-Frederick William Herschel, KH, FRS (German: Friedrich Wilhelm Herschel; 15 November 1738 – 25 August 1822) was a German-born British astronomer, composer and brother of fellow astronomer Caroline Herschel, with whom he worked.
-Born in the Electorate of Hanover, Herschel followed his father into the Military Band of Hanover, before migrating to Great Britain in 1757 at the age of nineteen.
+Frederick William Herschel, (15 November 1738 – 25 August 1822) KH, FRS (German: Friedrich Wilhelm Herschel; ) was a German-born British astronomer and composer of music.
+Frequently he collaborated with his younger sister and fellow astronomer Caroline Lucretia Herschel (1750-1848).
+Born in the Electorate of Hanover, William Herschel followed his father into the Military Band of Hanover, before emigrating to Great Britain in 1757 at the age of nineteen.

 William Herschel Tracks